Adam O'Brien: Background

+Playing career

 Bradford Bulls

-2010

 O'Brien featured in the pre-season game against Dewsbury.
 O'Brien was not selected in any league or cup matches this season.
 At the end of the 2010 season he was given a three-year professional contract.

-2011

 O'Brien featured in three of the four pre-season friendlies.
 He played against Halifax, Dewsbury and the Keighley Cougars.
-O'Brien made his Super League début against Huddersfield, however he was not selected until later against the Hull Kingston Rovers and played until the match against the Wakefield Trinity Wildcats.
+O'Brien made his Super League début against Huddersfield, however he was not selected until later against Hull Kingston Rovers and played until the match against the Wakefield Trinity Wildcats.
 He did feature in the Challenge Cup game against Halifax.

-2012

 O'Brien featured in three of the four pre-season friendlies.
 He played against Castleford, Dewsbury and Hull F.C.
 O'Brien featured in Round 19 (Wigan) to Round 21 (Leeds).

 He signed a five-year extension to his contract midway through the season.

-2013

 O'Brien featured in the pre-season friendlies against Dewsbury and Leeds.
 He featured in Round 5 against Huddersfield and then in Round 7 against Hull Kingston Rovers.
 O'Brien also featured in Round 10 against Salford and Round 17 against Hull Kingston Rovers.
 His next appearance was in Round 25 against Castleford to Round 27 Huddersfield.
 O'Brien featured in the Challenge Cup against the Rochdale Hornets.

-2014

 O'Brien featured in the pre-season games against Hull F.C. and Castleford.

 He featured in Round 1 Castleford to Round 14 Catalans Dragons then in Round 16 against Salford to Round 27 London Broncos.
 O'Brien featured in Round 4 (Oldham) to the Quarter Final against Warrington in the Challenge Cup.

 O'Brien re-signed with Bradford for another two years despite their relegation to the Championship for the 2015 season.

-2015

 O'Brien featured in the pre-season friendlies against Castleford and Leeds.
 He featured in Round 1 Leigh to Round 23 (Halifax).
 O'Brien played in Qualifier 1 against the Sheffield Eagles to Qualifier 6 (Leigh Centurions).
 O'Brien played in the £1 Million Game against Wakefield Trinity.
 He also featured in the Challenge Cup in Round 4 Workington Town to Round 5 Hull Kingston Rovers.
 At the end of the 2015 season O'Brien won the T&A player of the year, the Bradford members player of the year and Bradford Players' player of the year.

-2016

 O'Brien featured in both pre-season friendlies against Leeds and Castleford.
 He featured in Round 1 Featherstone Rovers to Round 22 Oldham.
 Adam played in the Championship Shield Game 1 Whitehaven to the Final Sheffield Eagles.
 Midway through the season O'Brien signed a contract extension keeping him at the club until the end of 2019.